jkardynia/acl-annotations/README.md

 }
 ```

 There we get Acl plugin from ControllerPluginManager and use it to check access.
-If access is denied exception will be throw so
+If access is denied exception will be thrown so
 I catch it and do redirect to access-denied info page.

 There is last thing to do.
 We must register Acl Plugin.